Wheels to Work provides affordable vehicles to those in need

 The Wheels to Work program does about 15 to 17 vehicle transactions annually, selling cars to people who otherwise would have to walk or take public transit to meet their transportation needs.
 The typically high-mileage vehicles, which are donated or sold to the organization, are normally sold for about $1,000 to $1,500 after getting all of the repairs needed to be deemed mechanically sound.

-“The work that the Council of Churches does for the Lancaster community is amazing,” said Jess Baker, a Regional Affairs Director for PPL Electric Utilities.
+“The work that the Council of Churches does for the Lancaster community is amazing,” said the Regional Affairs Director for PPL Electric Utilities.
 “They’re touching the lives of thousands of people every year and we’re happy to be helping to make that happen.”

 Gail Rittenhouse, executive director of the Lancaster County Council of Churches, said the transportation needs in the city are great.
 She added that the program benefits employers as much as it does the people who get the vehicles, because those who receive cars can assure their workplace that they can get to and from work on time.
 The organization says that 63 percent of people who live in Lancaster County do not have reliable transportation.